Having a brand helps differentiate your business from competing firms and build customer loyalty.

 - A brand also symbolises how people think about your business.
 Building a brand helps customers in their decision-making, creating a perceived knowledge of what they are going to buy - before they buy it.

-- Your brand can cover your business as a whole or specific products and services.
+- A brand can cover your business as a whole or relate to specific products and services.

 A brand builds confidence